SriramSrinivas/CIST1300-Introduction-to-Web/Project/README.md

-# Project proposal -20 pts
+# Project Proposal -20 pts

 Submit a project proposal by 10/30/2019, all submission will be via BitBucket (BB) under the group project repository.
 The proposal should follow the teamplate provided below.
 All submission including your mockups should be available inside your group repository.
 The proposal and mockupscreen should